External Funding for MA, MRes and MPhil Students

 Update – It has been confirmed that EU students starting programmes in 2017 will be eligible for the Postgraduate Loan for the duration of their course, subject to the usual personal eligibility rules.

-- Loans of up to £10,280 to help with the costs of the programme
+- Loans of up to £10,280 to help with the costs of the Master's programme.
+Please note this is currently the maximum you can borrow for the entire duration of your Master's programme, including Architecture

 - Money goes directly to students to use as they need, in six termly instalments over the two-year programme